 USDA Zone Map

-Your hardiness zone is the starting point for every planting decision.
-It tells you what survives winter in your garden.
-Find your zone below, then see the plants that will thrive in it.
+Your hardiness zone tells you what survives winter.
+Your last and first frost dates tell you when to plant.
+Find both below, then see the plants that thrive in your zone.

 Click a zone to see its plants